My 26 Years working for Canada - a personal Review

 Accepting the "Golden Globo" (not "GLOBE" ;-)) back in 1996

 We had moved out of the Consulate and created innovative campaigns to attract more German visitors to Canada.
-Long before the term (which we cannot hear anymore) was created, we were using "influencers" to promote Canada as a world-class travel destination.
+Long before the term (which we cannot hear anymore) was created, we used "influencers" to promote Canada as a world-class travel destination.
 German actors, authors, sportsmen and women, and singers went to Canada to write blogs about it.
 Some of them became very close friends.
-The CTC and its partners really appreciated our innovation and creativity.
-We received the President´s Team Award, and three team members, including myself were also recognized as "Employees of the Year".
+The CTC and its partners appreciated our innovation and creativity.
+We received the President's Team Award, and three team members, including myself, were also recognized as "Employees of the Year."

 Canada Event at ITB Berlin